Why does my gum hurt years after wisdom tooth removal?

 1. Cavities or infections of neighboring teeth

-Once bacteria are inside the pulp, they grow and thrive, triggering an infection and resulting in a painful condition known as pulpitis.
-Pulpitis can cause an intense, throbbing toothache that can keep you awake at night.
+Once bacteria are inside the pulp, they grow and thrive, resulting in a painful infection.
+The pain can be so intense and throbbing that it can keep you awake at night.

-The discomfort may extend to nearby teeth, jaws, temporomandibular joints, and even the ear, making it sometimes difficult to pinpoint the exact source of the pain.
+The discomfort may extend to nearby teeth, jaws, temporomandibular joints, and even the ear, making it often difficult to pinpoint the exact source of the pain.

-So the pain you feel in one area of your mouth may actually be arising from another tooth infection that needs to be treated.
+So the pain you feel in one area of your mouth may actually be arising from another tooth infection that needs prompt treatment.

 2. Gum disease

-When plaque accumulates along the gum line, bacteria flourish and damage the tissues surrounding the tooth.
+When plaque accumulates along your gum line, harmful bacteria grow and damage the tissues surrounding your teeth.

-Teeth at the back of the mouth are particularly vulnerable, as they are harder to reach and clean with a toothbrush.
+Teeth at the back of the mouth are the most vulnerable, as they are harder to reach and clean with a toothbrush.
 So, plaque is more likely to accumulate there.

-As a result, the gums and bone that hold the teeth in place gradually shrink and pull away, causing sensitivity.
+As a result, the gums and bone that hold the teeth in place gradually break down and recede, causing sensitivity.
 At an advanced stage, tooth loss becomes a real threat.

 Symptoms of gum disease include:

-Treating gum disease starts by removing all the underlying causes.
-This can be achieved by a good oral hygiene (regular brushing and flossing) and professional dental cleaning to remove plaque and tartar, the main culprits behind gingivitis and periodontitis.
+Treatment for gum disease begins with addressing all underlying causes.
+This includes good oral hygiene (regular brushing and flossing) and professional dental cleaning to remove plaque and tartar, the main culprits behind gingivitis and periodontitis.

 3. Something may be stuck in your gum

-You may notice that the gums in the area are red and swollen, and even some pus coming out of it.
+You may notice that your gums are red and swollen, and even some pus leaking along the gum line if the infection has already set in.

 4. Muscle and joint pain

-TMDs can cause pain that extends to the jaws and teeth area.
-Sometimes, patients feel as if they have a toothache rather than muscle or joint problems.
+TMDs can cause pain to spread throughout the jaws and teeth.
+That's why patients often feel like they have tooth pain rather than muscle or joint problems.

 Symptoms may include: